-- Be enrolled in one of the following STEM programs: engineering, chemistry, physics or mathematics, biology, biotechnology, computer information systems, environmental science, or pre-veterinary
+- Be enrolled in one of the following STEM programs: Biology, chemistry, computer science, engineering, environmental science, mathematics, physics, pre-veterinary, or other STEM disciplines

-- Demonstrate academic talent based on a GPA of 2.7 or higher in high school or in courses completed at HCC (developmental courses will be included in GPA calculations)
+- Maintain a GPA of 2.7 or higher in high school or in courses completed at HCC (developmental courses will be included in GPA calculations)

-- A personal essay describing your interest in STEM, career goals, why you would make a good candidate for this award, and what your plans are for accomplishing these goals
+- A personal essay describing your interest in STEM, why you would make a good candidate for this scholarship, your career goals, and what your plans are for accomplishing these goals

 - A copy of your most recent HCC transcript or most recent high school transcript (if entering HCC)

-- A copy of FAFSA and other financial aid documents
+- A copy of your FAFSA and other financial aid documents

-- Two letters of reference from persons who can talk about your academic merit (at least one should be from a STEM teacher)
+- Two letters of reference from people who can speak to your academic merit (at least one should be from a STEM teacher or professional if possible)

 Criteria for Evaluation

-Major consideration will be given to academic talent and potential as demonstrated by the applicant's GPA, transcripts, and recommendation letters.
+Major consideration will be given to academic talent and potential, as demonstrated by the applicant's GPA, transcripts, and recommendation letters.
 The applicant's participation in community activities (e.g., service learning, HCC student clubs, extra-curricular programs, and hobbies) will be evaluated for demonstration of interest, motivation, and commitment.
-Communication skills as demonstrated in the personal essay and in an interview with the STEM faculty, will also be considered.
+Communication skills as demonstrated in the personal essay and in a possible interview with STEM faculty will also be considered.
 The amount awarded will be based on need determined by the student's FAFSA.

 The deadline to apply for the fall 2021 semester is August 1, 2021.
 Students will be notified by August 20.